Yangbing-Ocean/yangbing/_pages/about.md

 Hi!
 My name is **Yangbing Xu** (**徐杨冰** in Chinese) and I am a PhD candidate in the Department of Ocean Science at the Hong Kong University of Science and Technology (HKUST).
 I received my BS in Aquaculture in 2019 from the Ocean University of China (OUC).

-I am working under the supervision of [Prof. Charmaine Yung](https://www.charmaineyung.com/).My research delved into the ecology and evolution of eukaryotic phytoplankton and their viruses with the combination of traditional cultivation, physiology, and multi-omics approaches.
+I am working under the supervision of [Prof. Charmaine Yung](https://www.charmaineyung.com/).
+My research delved into the ecology and evolution of eukaryotic phytoplankton and their viruses with the combination of traditional cultivation, physiology, and multi-omics approaches.

 **I am currently addressing the following questions: **
 1. How much diversity is there in eukaryotic phytoplankton and viruses?